 Cilantro Or Coriander?

 First, let’s clarify what cilantro is.
 There is often a lot of confusion about what cilantro is, what coriander is, and how they differ.
-That’s fair enough because they’re both actually the same plants and have many names.

-The confusion arises because, in many parts of the world, the whole plant is called coriander, so the herb is also known as coriander.
+The confusion arises because the whole plant is called coriander in many parts of the world, so the herb is also known as coriander.

 In India, they differentiate coriander leaves and roots by calling the coriander leaves the term “dhania.”

 The seeds are very flavorful and can be used fresh — while still green — or more mature and dried.
-Not disputing the fact that the whole plant is edible, the stems are also very tasty and perfect for sauces, and its flowers are perfectly palatable and beautiful!

-Cultivation Of Cilantro
+Cultivation of Cilantro

 Although different types of cilantro can be grown in different climates, temperatures between 50 and 80°F are ideal.
-The plants can survive minor frost but not exposure to high temperatures.

-Cilantro is grown year-round in California, with peak harvests occurring from March through mid-November.
-In the Coachella Valley and Yuma in Arizona, it is harvested from November to March, and in Oregon and Washington from May to November.
+The Coachella Valley and Yuma in Arizona are harvested from November to March, and in Oregon and Washington from May to November.

-Once germinated, seedlings need about an inch of water per week for optimal growth and leaf development.
 Furrows or tape will prevent overwatering and disease.
 Plants are usually ready to harvest 40-45 days after sowing.

-At this point, the leaves begin to lose their flavor and sometimes become very bitter.
-This is an indication of the end of the plant’s life cycle, so if cilantro begins to flower, you should harvest the leaves as soon as possible.
+This indicates the end of the plant’s life cycle, so if cilantro begins to flower, you should harvest the leaves as soon as possible.

-Cilantro usually begins to bolt in summer as temperatures rise and days get longer.
-If you live in a warm place where it gets hot much before summer, cilantro will bolt sooner.
+f you live in a warm place where it gets hot much before summer; cilantro will bolt sooner.

 Even if it is not too hot, your summer days are long, and it will also provoke cilantro to bolt.
-Luckily, there are many types of bolt-resistant cilantro, as you’ll see as you read.

-If you need plants that won’t flower when the humidity is too high, choose Santos and Slo-bolt, these are bolt-resistant species.
+If you need plants that won’t flower when the humidity is too high, choose Santos and Slo-bolt; these are bolt-resistant species.

 Different Types of Cilantro